gfusee/seal/docs/UsingSeal.md

 Next, the app can call the `encrypt` method on the `client` instance.
 This function requires the following parameters:

-- the encryption threshold
+- The encryption threshold
-- the package id of the deployed contract containing the `seal_approve*` functions
+- The package id of the deployed contract containing the `seal_approve*` functions
-- the id associated with the access control policy (without the prefix of the package id discussed in [Seal Design](Design.md))
+- The id associated with the access control policy (without the prefix of the package id discussed in [Seal Design](Design.md))
-- the data to encrypt
+- The data to encrypt

 The `encrypt` function returns two values: the encrypted object, and the symmetric key used for encryption (i.e., the key from the DEM component of the KEM/DEM scheme).
 The symmetric key can either be ignored or returned to the user as a backup for disaster recovery.
-If retained, the user can decrypt the data manually using the CLI and the `symmetric-decrypt` command, as shown in the example below.
+If retained, the user can decrypt the data manually using the CLI and the `symmetric-decrypt` command.

 ```typescript
 const { encryptedObject: encryptedBytes, key: backupKey } = await client.encrypt({